OpenMx/OpenMx/docs/source/NewBeginnersGuide.rst

    .. code-block:: r

-        avariable <- 4
+        > avariable <- 4
-        avariable
+        > avariable
+        [1] 4

-        avariable +1
+        > avariable +1
+        [1] 5
-        avariable
+        > avariable
+        [1] 4

 Now we introduce a function, as OpenMx is a collection of purposely built functions.
-The function takes a single argument (the object "number"), adds one to the argument "number" and assigns the result to "number", and then returns the incremented number back to the user.
+The function takes a single argument (the object *number*), adds one to the argument *number* and assigns the result to *number*, and then returns the incremented number back to the user.
 This function is given the name ``addone()``.
-We then apply the function to the object "avariable", as well as display "avariable".
-Thus, the objects "addone" and "avariable" are defined.
-The object assigned to "addone" is a function, while the value assigned to "avariable" is the number 4.
+We then apply the function to the object *avariable*, as well as display *avariable*.
+Thus, the objects *addone* and *avariable* are defined.
+The object assigned to *addone* is a function, while the value assigned to *avariable* is the number 4.

 .. cssclass:: input
 ..